djordjedjukic/telemetry-data-hub/README.md

 I would do this test slightly differently in the .net world, but I tried to follow the project structure "by the book" in the Java world.
 So I have packages: controller, service, model, infrastructure.
 What I don't have is the repository package.
 Because I am new in the Java world, I wasn't familiar with the JpaRepository concept and how it would fit with Ravendb, so I decided not to use it for this purpose.
-In any case that shouldn't be a problem, because Ravendb SDK already implements a Rep/UoW pattern.
+That shouldn't be a problem, because Ravendb SDK already implements a Rep/UoW pattern.

 What I think can be improved is error handling and logging.
-I have a really elegant way how I am doing that in c#, using middleware pipelines, where I am logging every request/response, duration of request, and a lot of other things.
+I have an exquisite way of doing that in c#, using middleware pipelines, where I log every request/response, duration of request, and a lot of other things.
 The same thing is with error handling.
 I think those two things are critical, and I would probably ask some experienced Java devs, what is best practice.

 RavenDB indexes are very powerful, but I skipped it for this purpose, filtering is still very fast.